OOPSpam/blog/_posts/2024-08-20-recaptcha-performance-analyses.md

 </center>
 <br/>

-reCaptcha is a popular CAPTCHA solution.
+reCAPTCHA is a popular CAPTCHA solution.
 It's hard to imagine anyone who hasn't solved or seen at least one reCAPTCHA.
 It's arguably effective against automated spam bots.
 There are third-party services (such as 2Captcha) that can solve reCAPTCHA challenges for as little as 0.02 cents each.
 Not all spam bots use these services, so reCAPTCHA still works for many.

 Best of all, it's free.
 However, reCAPTCHA has drawbacks, including accessibility issues (only with reCAPTCHA v2), a slower website, and privacy concerns.